praxigento/mobi_test_integration/etc/README.md

 Local configuration parameters are placed in `./cfg.json` (see `cfg.init.json`).

-Local configuration is placed into MOBI objects in `src/mobi/index.js`.
+Local configuration values are mapped into MOBI objects in `src/mobi/index.js`.